-- 11. The Royal Society for the Protection of Birds (RSPB; P. Ellis), Scottish Natural Heritage (SNH; J. Uttley) and Scottish Environmental Protection Agency (SEPA; D. Okill1) were formally consulted about the proposed development at a meeting in July 2004.
-However, previous and subsequent to this meeting there has been regular liaison between NRP and the above named individuals throughout the programme of surveys. - 12.
-Ornithological information for the Central Mainland of Shetland was obtained from the Shetland Biological Records Centre (SBRC), initially in April 2003 and thereafter on a regular basis.
-SBRC is the custodian of bird records gathered by RSPB, SNH and local and visiting ornithologists. - 13.
-Additional information was obtained from the Wetland Bird Survey database (WeBS; 14 August 2003). - 14.
-The above consultations and information sources indicated the presence of the following potentially sensitive species: - Breeding red-throated diver, merlin, golden plover, dunlin (C. a. schinzii) and arctic tern (species listed in Annex 1 of the EU Birds Directive [79/409/EEC] on the Conservation of Wild Birds 1979 ['the Birds Directive']). - Breeding whimbrel (listed in Schedule 1 of the Wildlife and Countryside Act (WCA) 1981, as amended). - Breeding snipe, curlew, arctic skua and great skua (important regional breeding species). - Migratory and wintering whooper swan (listed in Annex 1 of the Birds Directive).
-No other important populations of migratory or wintering birds were reported. - 15.
-D. Okill provided information from his long-term study of breeding redthroated divers, including annual updates from 2003 onwards.
-Similarly, P. Ellis,
+12. The Royal Society for the Protection of Birds (RSPB; P. Ellis), Scottish Natural Heritage (SNH; J. Uttley) and Scottish Environmental Protection Agency (SEPA; D. Okill1) were formally consulted about the proposed development at a meeting in July 2004.
+However, previous and subsequent to this meeting there has been regular liaison between NRP and the above named individuals throughout the programme of surveys.

+13. Ornithological information for the Central Mainland of Shetland was obtained from the Shetland Biological Records Centre (SBRC), initially in April 2003 and thereafter on a regular basis.
+SBRC is the custodian of bird records gathered by RSPB, SNH and local and visiting ornithologists.

+14. Additional information was obtained from the Wetland Bird Survey database (WeBS; 14 August 2003).

+15. The above consultations and information sources indicated the presence of the following potentially sensitive species:

+- Breeding red-throated diver, merlin, golden plover, dunlin (C. a. schinzii) and arctic tern (species listed in Annex 1 of the EU Birds Directive [79/409/EEC] on the Conservation of Wild Birds 1979 ['the Birds Directive']). - Breeding whimbrel (listed in Schedule 1 of the Wildlife and Countryside Act (WCA) 1981, as amended). - Breeding snipe, curlew, arctic skua and great skua (important regional breeding species). - Migratory and wintering whooper swan (listed in Annex 1 of the Birds Directive).
+No other important populations of migratory or wintering birds were reported.

+16. D. Okill provided information from his long-term study of breeding red-throated divers, including updates from 2003 onwards.
+Similarly, P. Ellis, D. Okill and N. Dymond provided historical and contemporary information on breeding merlin.

-1 D. Okill is also the local representative of the British Trust for Ornithology (BTO)
+1 D. Okill is also the local representative of the British Trust for Ornithology (BTO).